MarcoHengstenberg/forthehorde/README.md

-# For the hooooorde
+# FOR THE HOOOORDE
 ## This is my basic grunt setup for front end development

 First of all: Feel free to open issues, ask questions and tinker with the code to your likes.
 There is no license whatsoever I added to the game apart from the "Do whatever the f*** you want" license.

 May this repo be useful for each and everyone around the world.
 I have commented on as much as possible and as little as I hope was needed to keep the files from being a comment-mess with no real content.

+The name "For the horde" stems from the basic orcish fighting unit in Warcraft 3, screaming upon the attack command being given:"[FOR THE HORDE!](https://youtu.be/yswGnzDazdY?t=14s)".
+As it is, this unit is named "[Grunt](http://classic.battle.net/war3/orc/units/grunt.shtml)".

 ––––

 **HUGE Update (16.09.2016):** I added in a bit of my current knowledge about [Service Worker](https://jakearchibald.github.io/isserviceworkerready/).
 Will add any additional knowledge as soon as it hits my brain and got digested.
-Please don't take it as it is right now, as it will not work as you might expect it to (it doesn't work as I expect it to and I wrote it, so that tells a lot I guess).
+Please don't take it as it is right now, as it will not work as you might expect it to.

 Just so you know what is what:

-- peon.js: this is the serviceworker, named after the basic orc-unit in Warcraft (seeing a theme here?)
+- peon.js: this is the serviceworker, named after [the orcish worker-unit](http://classic.battle.net/war3/orc/units/peon.shtml) in Warcraft
 - cachefiles.json: list of files to be cached by the serviceworker
 - manifest.json: provides meta-data about the project so it can be turned into a progressive web app
 - uncompressed-js/peon-register.js: registerscript for the serviceworker
 - uncompressed-js/peon-unregister.js: unregisterscript for the serviceworker (naming conventions are great, right?)

+So, how does the Serviceworker do its magic?
+Content updates will be recognized as the worker looks over the network for content updates first and then goes to the cache storage.
+Images and other assets will require the worker to be updated or the version of the asset to be bumped.
+If all goes wrong we'll deliver the offline page and contents we defined (if we did so).

 Also I added in a polyfill for the `rel="preload"` link tag so older browsers understand what's going on here.
 On top of that I added loadCSS, onloadCSS and loadJS in order to have all asynchronously loaded assets for my project.